sueszli/blog/choosing macos.md

      linux isn't meant for laptops but desktop PCs or servers.

-     you have to buy dedicated hardware (like system76 laptops) for things to work right out the box or else you will have to spend hours setting up drivers.
+     you have to buy dedicated hardware (like system76 laptops) for things to work right out the box or else you will have to spend hours searching and configuring drivers.

      no distro ever recognized any peripherals on my lenovo carbon x1 laptop: external microphone, dual display setup, usb dock, wireless mouse and keyboard, fingerprint sensor, etc.